Updated 12 February 2019

 According to the correspondent, all working ports are currently considered safe for ships and crew.
 The situation is, however, subject to change and ship operators are advised to warn their ships’ crews of the volatility of the situation and to carry out an assessment of the risks involved prior to entering or transiting Libyan waters.
-Of particular concern is also the ongoing oil smuggling activities off the Western Libya coast and the potential consequences for tankers trading to this region, see our alert “Libya - risk of crew being arrested” of 8 May 2018.
+Of particular concern is also the reported oil smuggling activities off the Western Libya coast and the potential consequences for tankers trading to this region, see our alert “Libya - risk of crew being arrested” of 8 May 2018.

 Members and clients are advised to instruct their ships to continue to exercise caution when entering Libyan ports and waters.
 At the time of writing, NAVAERA III warning 225/2016 remains in force and recommends that all ships in or near the militarised area south of 34°00’N should also report their position to the nearest Coastal Station in order to receive a safe track-line.

 In summary, ships operating in or near Libyan waters must:

 The above recommendations are in addition to the usual sanctions checks, given that a number of Libyan individuals and entities are subject to international sanctions.
 Please refer to the “Sanctions” section on Gard’s website for relevant information and advice.